opentensor/developer-docs/docs/learn/bittensor-building-blocks.md

 ## Subnet

 A subnet closely follows how a classical feedforward neural network is connected.
-Consider the below diagram showing a comparision of a classical neural network with a subnet.
+Consider the below diagram showing a comparison of a classical neural network with a subnet.

 <ThemedImage
 alt="Incentive Mechanism Big Picture"